rogerdavid2/sites/template1/README.md

 ![](mkdwn/menu.jpeg)

 On hovering links:
-The image container is positioned relative, and the children images are positioned absolute.
-This allows for stacking to occur so when each link is hovered the respective background image is revealed with JavaScript and ZIndex order.
+The image container is positioned `relative`, and the children images are positioned `absolute`.
+This allows for stacking to occur so when each link is hovered the respective background image is revealed with JavaScript and `ZIndex` order.
-In future projects, I achieve this same effect with CSS only.
+In future projects, I achieve this same effect with CSS only!

 On opening the menu:
-a `setTimeOut` is launched.
-The reason I used a setTimeOut function is because I can access the optional parameter and create a top to bottom staggering opacity animation.
-When the menu is closed each active class is removed with a timer as well to create a "stagger in" and "stagger out" effect for each link.
+a `setTimeOut()` is launched.
+I use a setTimeOut function because I can access each links index parameter, and create a top to bottom staggering opacity animation.
+Intriguing enough a bottom to pop staggering animation can be achieved by using `column-reverse` with `flexbox`

+On closing the menu:
+each active class is removed with a timer as well to create a "stagger out" effect for each link.

 ## Contact.html
 This page has the on scroll image opacity effect.
 The main div has a minumum height of 4000px so there is a greater scrolling range, and 60% width for pleasant margin.
 Each image, and not the container itself have position `sticky` applied.
-That is because in the JavaScript, I use `getBoundingClientRect()` to detect if the image is in view, and since there are multiple images each has to get revealed and stick. and not just the container!
+That is because there is only one container, but multiple images so with JavaScript I use `getBoundingClientRect()` to detect if each image is in view - if so remove opacity, vice-versa.

 ```
 const images = document.querySelectorAll("div.img-container img");